 Real Ale is understood not to be sold here.

 grid reference TM 272 489

-An old 16th century coaching inn now tastefully furnished throughout, with 21 rooms.
+An old 16th century coaching inn and hotel that is tastefully furnished throughout, with 21 rooms.
 There's a separate restaurant and bar areas.

 The building dates from the 17th century, with an 18th century façade.

 - Beer garden or other outside drinking area

 - Evening meals

 - Quiet pub - no electronic games, piped music or jukebox